Ah Kong: Fall of Ah Kong

+To be number 1, Dennis had to be taken away.
+So, a plan was formulated.
+Also, remembering Siam-kia had ever saved Cha Boh Hai's life when voting against hitting him.
+Cha Boh Hai wanted to return this favour to Siam-kia to take out Dennis from Ah Kong for ousting and humilating Siam-kia.
+Thus, Dennis was gunned down in 1997.

 Henry, the second-in-command of Ah Kong, was automatically promoted to become the new leader.
 Henry had risen from the rank of an enforcer and had limited connections.
 He did not enjoy a good relationship with his peers and had little support from them, thus rendering him rather useless.
 He was fond of gambling at the casinos and loved to go to karaokes.
 He did not show much enthusiasm in seeking revenge for his predecessor, Dennis.
 The Ah Kong based in Thailand, in charge of transporting the drugs to Europe, refused to send shipments as a protest of his leadership.
 The Company's fund was drained and Ah Kong slowly disbanded.

 In 1998, Johnny was released from prison for the second time.
 He had been framed by a small-time Malaysian heroin trafficker and spent more than four years in a Zurich prison.
 He returned to the Netherlands and went into new trades: cocaine, crystal meth/ice and ecstasy; and his operations went beyond Europe to as far as the Asia-Pacific.
 He associated with the Russians and teamed up with his long-time close friend, a semi-retired Dutch kingpin, Hugo Ferrol, who was the ex-boss of a Dutch drug lord, Klaas Bruinsma.
 Johnny was doing well and he took Henry in when the latter was in difficult times.

 In 1999, Johnny was found dead, at the age of 53, in a hotel room in Hong Kong after a huge cocaine shipment was busted.
 The Hong Kong police concluded that he had committed suicide; and the Hong Kong newspaper reported that he had stabbed himself.
 The day before Johnny died, he had handed over his possessions and identification documents to a close friend.
 Rumours were that he was not able to answer for the failed shipment to the people who had entrusted him and death was apparently his only answer.